shuflovic/database/readme.md

-# Dynamic Lists Manager
+# Dynamic Table Manager

-A flexible web application for creating and managing custom lists with dynamic columns.
+A flexible web application for creating and managing custom tables with editable rows and columns.
 Perfect for tracking countries visited, workaway projects, flights, tasks, or any structured data you need to organize.

 ## Features

-- **Dynamic List Creation**: Create unlimited lists with custom column structures
+- **Dynamic Table Creation**: Create unlimited tables with custom column structures
-- **Flexible Data Entry**: Add items to your lists with any combination of column values
+- **Full CRUD Operations**: Create, Read, Update, and Delete rows in your tables
+- **Inline Editing**: Edit any row with a simple modal interface
 - **Secure Configuration**: Each user configures their own Supabase credentials (no hardcoded keys)
 - **Persistent Storage**: Data stored in Supabase with automatic syncing
-- **Clean Interface**: Simple, intuitive UI with modal-based interactions
-- **Real-time Updates**: Instant list updates when adding or deleting items
+- **Table View**: See all your data in a clean, organized table format
 - **Responsive Design**: Works on desktop and mobile devices

 ## Prerequisites